-- Microorganisms are small we can't see them with our naked eye - But differ in size mold is the biggest and we can see mold growing on our food - Examples of microorganisms are mold, yeast, bacteria and viruses - They grow and multiply using different techniques: - Viruses cannot multiply on their own they must enter another living cell - infect. - Bacteria grow by dividing one cell becomes two, that become four etc. - Yeast reproduces by budding where a small bud is formed on the parent cell - Mold grows with long hyphae and spreads using spores
+- Microorganisms are small we can't see them with the naked eye - But they differ in size mould is the biggest and we can see mould growing on our food - Examples of microorganisms are mould, yeast, bacteria and viruses - They grow and multiply using different techniques: - Viruses cannot multiply on their own they must enter another living cell - infect. - Bacteria grow by dividing one cell becomes two, which become four, etc. - Yeast reproduces by budding where a small bud is formed on the parent cell - Mould grows with long hyphae and spreads using spores